 Example 1.
 A thunderstorm destroyed your pleasure boat.
 You also lost some boating equipment in the storm.
 Your loss was \$5,000 on the boat and \$1,200 on the equipment.
 Your insurance company reimbursed you \$4,500 for the damage to your boat.
 You had no insurance coverage on the equipment.
-Your casualty loss is from a single event and the \$100 rule applies once.
+Your casualty loss is from a single event and the \$500 rule applies once.
 Figure your loss before applying the 10% rule (discussed later) as follows.

 Boat Equipment

-. , \$1,200 -0-
+1. Loss \$5,000 4,500 \$1,200

-\$ 500 \$1,200
+3. Loss after reimbursement \$ 500 \$1,200

-\$1,700 100 \$1,600
+4. Total loss \$1,700 500

+6. Loss before 10% rule \$1,200

 Example 2.
 Thieves broke into your home in January and stole a ring and a fur coat.
 You had a loss of \$200 on the ring and \$700 on the coat.
 This is a single theft.
-The \$100 rule applies to the total \$900 loss.
+The \$500 rule applies to the total \$900 loss.

 Example 3.
 In September, hurricane winds blew the roof off your home.
 Flood waters caused by the hurricane further damaged your home and destroyed your furniture and personal car.
 This is considered a single casualty.
-The \$100 rule is applied to your total loss from the flood waters and the wind.
+The \$500 rule is applied to your total loss from the flood waters and the wind.

 More than one loss.
-If you have more than one casualty or theft loss during your tax year, you must reduce each loss by \$100.
+If you have more than one casualty or theft loss during your tax year, you must reduce each loss by \$500.

 Example.
 Your family car was damaged in an accident in January.
 Your loss after the insurance reimbursement was \$75.
 In February, your car was damaged in another accident.
 This time your loss after the insurance reimbursement was \$90.
-Apply the \$100 rule to each separate casualty loss.
-Since neither accident resulted in a loss of over \$100, you are not entitled to any deduction for these accidents.
+Apply the \$500 rule to each separate casualty loss.
+Since neither accident resulted in a loss of over \$500, you are not entitled to any deduction for these accidents.

 More than one person.
-If two or more individuals (other than a husband and wife filing a joint return) have losses from the same casualty or theft, the \$100 rule applies separately to each individual.
+If two or more individuals (other than a husband and wife filing a joint return) have losses from the same casualty or theft, the \$500 rule applies separately to each individual.

 Example.
 A fire damaged your house and also damaged the personal property of your house guest.
-You must reduce your loss by \$100.
-Your house guest must reduce his or her loss by \$100.
+You must reduce your loss by \$500.
+Your house guest must reduce his or her loss by \$500.

 Married taxpayers.
-If you and your spouse file a joint return, you are treated as one individual in applying the \$100 rule.
-It does not matter whether you own the property jointly or sepa-
+If you and your spouse file a joint return, you are treated as one individual in applying the \$500 rule.
+It does not matter whether you own the property jointly or separately.

-If you and your spouse have a casualty or theft loss and you file separate returns, each of you must reduce your loss by \$100.
+If you and your spouse have a casualty or theft loss and you file separate returns, each of you must reduce your loss by \$500.
 This is true even if you own the property jointly.
 If one spouse owns the property, only that spouse can figure a loss deduction on a separate return.

 If the casualty or theft loss is on property you own as tenants by the entirety, each of you can figure your deduction on only one-half of the loss on separate returns.
 Neither of you can figure your deduction on the entire loss on a separate return.
-Each of you must reduce the loss by \$100.
+Each of you must reduce the loss by \$500.

 More than one owner.
-If two or more individuals (other than a husband and wife filing a joint return) have a loss on property jointly owned, the \$100 rule applies separately to each.
-For example, if two sisters live together in a home they own jointly and they have a casualty loss on the home, the \$100 rule applies separately to each
+If two or more individuals (other than a husband and wife filing a joint return) have a loss on property jointly owned, the \$500 rule applies separately to each.
+For example, if two sisters live together in a home they own jointly and they have a casualty loss on the home, the \$500 rule applies separately to each sister.